Editor’s Note: Originally published in August 2014, this article was updated in May 2017 for accuracy and relevance.

 Nuns are Shaw Island’s thing.
 San Juan Island has its signature killer whales, and Mount Constitution dominates Orcas, but tiny Shaw is better known for its nuns than the famous folks who own houses there (even the one named Bill Gates).

 For 27 years every ferry that landed at Shaw was met by a Franciscan nun wearing a reflective vest over her brown habit; that order departed the island in 2004.
-But there’s still no shortage of godliness on the isle; since 1977 Benedictine nuns have tended to Our Lady of the Rock Monastery in the center of Shaw, eight women operating one of the island's last working farms.
+But there’s still no shortage of godliness on the isle; since 1977 Benedictine nuns have tended to Our Lady of the Rock Monastery in the center of Shaw, seven women operating one of the island's last working farms.